Set up Amazon Private CA Connector for AD for Amazon Managed Microsoft AD - Amazon Directory Service

 16. Change the Configuration Model option to Enabled.

-17. Confirm that Renew expired certificates and Update Certificates options are both checked.
+17. Confirm that Renew expired certificates and Update Certificates options are both selected.
 Leave the other settings as they are.

 18. Choose Apply, then OK, and close the dialog box.

-Once you've finished configuring GPOs and Public Key Policies, objects in the domain will request certificates from Amazon Private CA Connector for AD and get certificates issued by Amazon Private CA.
+After you finish configuring GPOs and Public Key Policies, objects in the domain request certificates from Amazon Private CA Connector for AD and receive certificates issued by Amazon Private CA.

 Confirming Amazon Private CA issued a certificate